manuelerdoes/manusblog_next/README.md

 * MID: fix about.md fetch
 * MID: global switch for fetching from same server or external
 * LOW: compress avatar pics before uploading

-* BUG LOW: Details.jsx when showing user pics and then hiding, the blog pics also vanish
-* BUG MID: used pics and files in edit mode not showing in the uploaders